The Deep (unfinished film): Existing versions

 Because the original negative has been lost, the only extant versions of the film are two work prints, one in color (as the film was meant to be shown), and the other in black and white.
 The Munich Film Museum later created a version using these elements.

 Because production had never finished, the film never entered post-production, and therefore the surviving versions of the film feature no music, and they use rough audio which Welles planned on re-dubbing later.
-Welles even dubbed in some actor's lines himself while editing the film, and this can be heard in the current version.
+Welles even dubbed in some actors' lines himself while editing the film, and this can be heard in the current version.
 There are plans to "complete" the film using subtitles or intertitles to replace or explain the missing scenes.

-Footage from The Deep is included in the documentary Orson Welles: One-Man Band (1995), which is included as a bonus feature on the DVD and Blu-ray releases of Welles' mockumentary F for Fake.
+Footage from The Deep is included in the documentary Orson Welles: One-Man Band (1995), which is included as a bonus feature on the DVD and Blu-ray releases of Welles's mockumentary F for Fake.